Tilapia: Species

 Historically, all tilapia have been included in their namesake genus Tilapia.
 In recent decades, some were moved into a few other genera, notably Oreochromis, and Sarotherodon.
 Even with this modification, apparently Tilapia was strongly poly– or paraphyletic.
 In 2013, a major taxonomic review resolved this by moving most former Tilapia spp. to several other genera.
 As a consequence, none of the species that are of major economic importance remain in Tilapia, but are instead placed in Coptodon, Oreochormis, and Sarotherodon.

 Exotic and invasive species

 Tilapia have been used as biological controls for certain aquatic plant problems.
 They have a preference for a floating aquatic plant, duckweed (Lemna spp.), but also consume some filamentous algae.
 In Kenya, tilapia were introduced to control mosquitoes, which were causing malaria, because they consume mosquito larvae, consequently reducing the numbers of adult female mosquitoes, the vector of the disease.
-These benefits are, however, frequently outweighed by the negative aspects of tilapia as invasive species.
+These benefits are, however, frequently outweighed by the negative aspects of tilapia as an invasive species.